 HARVEST: In summer when the bottom leaves are beginning to yellow and when 3 - 4 lower leaves turn brown, which should be in June through August, depending on your location.
 Do not leave in the ground too long or bulbs will separate and rot.
 Dig garlic with a spading fork, being careful not to bruise the bulbs.
 Brush off the soil before curing and storing the bulbs.

 CURING AND STORAGE: Cure in a warm, shady place with good air circulation (gentle air flow is important; do not point a fan directly at the curing bulbs).
 To avoid potential damage to curing bulbs, avoid high heat and direct sun.
 Hang in bundles or spread as a single layer on screens or drying racks.
 Allow to cure until the neck is dry and outer skin is papery, approximately 2 - 3 weeks.
 Store by braiding or tying several heads together and hanging up, or store by cutting tops off and placing bulbs in a mesh bag or open container.
 Keep in a cool, dry, well-ventilated place at 45 - 55°F (7 - 13°C) and 50 - 60% relative humidity.
 Garlic stored in the refrigerator is likely to sprout.

-NOTE: Stiffneck garlic requires exposure to cold temperatures.
+NOTES: (1) Stiffneck garlic requires exposure to cold temperatures.
 Southern growers who do not experience winter temperatures consistently below 40-50°F (4-10°C) may need to apply a cold treatment: place garlic in a paper bag and refrigerate for 10-12 weeks prior to planting.
 (2) Plant split garlic ('Music, Divided Heads') within two weeks of receipt, as splitting reduces shelf life.